 8.1 The Committee shall:

 8.1.1 regularly review the structure, size and composition (including the balance of skills, experience, independence, knowledge and diversity, including gender, ethnic and social backgrounds) of the Board and make recommendations to the Board with regard to any changes, taking into consideration how effectively the members of the Board work together to achieve objectives and the length of the service of the Board as a whole;

 8.1.2 oversee succession planning for directors and senior management, taking into account the challenges and opportunities facing the Company, and what skills and expertise are therefore needed on the Board in the future so as to maintain an appropriate balance of skills and experience within the Company and on the Board, to ensure progressive refreshing of the Board and the development of a diverse pipeline for succession;

 8.1.3 lead the process for Board appointments and be responsible for identifying and nominating for the approval of the Board, candidates to fill board vacancies as and when they arise;

 8.1.4 before an appointment is made by the Board, evaluate the balance of skills, experience, independence, knowledge, and diversity on the Board, and in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment.
 In identifying suitable candidates, the Committee shall:

-126.96.36.199 consider candidates on merit and against objective criteria, and with due regard for the benefits of diversity on the Board, including gender, taking care that appointees have enough time available to devote to the position;
+18.104.22.168 consider candidates on merit and against objective criteria, and with due regard for the benefits of diversity on the Board (including gender, social and ethnic backgrounds, cognitive and personal strengths), and taking care that appointees have enough time available to devote to the position;

 8.1.5 keep under review the leadership needs of the organisation, both executive and non-executive, with a view to ensuring the continued ability of the organisation to compete effectively in the marketplace;